eievui5/eievui5.github.io/index.md

 I'm currently working on a [game engine](https://github.com/eievui5/esprit) and a complementary scripting language, [evscript](https://github.com/eievui5/evscript).
-You can find a collection of my projects on my [projects](my-stuff) page.
+You can find a collection of my projects on my [projects](my-stuff/) page.
+Libraries and tutorials can be found on the [resources](resources/) page.

 <hr>

 <center>

 You can find me on